dabrady/site/src/pages/posts/syndicate-the-making-of.md

 - I was pleased enough with 15 seconds that I didn't bother investigating the "roll your own" approach of just making raw API requests, and proceeded to replace my `github3.py` integration with `PyGithub`
 - As an added bonus, I discovered that even though `PyGithub` also did not support a simple way of bundling changes to multiple files in a single commit, it _did_ support editing the HEAD of a remote reference (the thing `github3.py` did not), and I was able to simplify my "mark as syndicated" logic a bit in the process
 - That was the end of the performance issues I'd identified and deferred during development

+# (the making of) syndicate: preparing for release
 - At this point I felt ready to put the implementation to rest and start polishing it for release
 - To me this meant:
   - ensuring it was simple and easy to use, and that its configuration makes sense